Alcohol & Other Drugs

 Arm yourself with the facts

-The 2016 National Drug Strategy Household Survey findings (released June 2017) shows younger people aged 14-24 are continuing to delay their use of alcohol until a later age with the average age to first try alcohol increasing from 14.4 years in 1998 to 16.1 years in 2016.
+The 2019 National Drug Strategy Household Survey findings shows younger people aged 14-24 are continuing to delay their use of alcohol until a later age with the average age to first try alcohol increasing from 14.4 years in 1998 to 16.2 years in 2019.

-Previous to this, the 2014 Australian Secondary School Students Alcohol and Other Drug Survey shows more younger people are describing themselves as non-drinkers.
+In addition, the 2017 Australian Secondary School Students Alcohol and Other Drug Survey shows more younger people are describing themselves as non-drinkers.
 The majority of young people up to 15 years of age consider themselves a non-drinker.
-Even at 16 years old, half consider themselves a non-drinker, and 36.7% at 17 years of age.
+Even at 16 years old, half consider themselves a non-drinker, and 37% at 17 years of age.
 This increase of non-drinkers is a trend which has been observed of Australian Secondary School Students over the past decade.

-So What About Those Young People Who Are Choosing To Drink?
+What About Young People Who Are Choosing To Drink?

 In recent years there has been growing concern and media attention in relation to young people and binge drinking.
 Whilst the number of young people who classify themselves as non-drinkers has increased, there is concern for those younger people aged 12-17 and young adults who are choosing to drink at risky levels.